 Sodium Valproate resources and information

 Children born to women who take valproate during pregnancy are at significant risk of birth defects and persistent developmental disorders.
-As such, it is vital that women and girls are dispensed valproate safely.
+Males taking valproate are at an increased risk of impaired fertility.
+As such, it is vital that valproate is dispensed safely.

 What you need to know